 What type of insurance can help with loss of cargo or damaged cargo situations that may not be covered by standard MC insurance?

-You have likely heard about spike, contingent, excess, or even gap insurance.
+You have likely heard about spike, contingent, excess, and gap insurance coverage.
 But what are they, and why should you consider them?

 Most contingent policies will also follow all of the exclusions and non-coverages of standard MC policies.

-Spike, Excess, Gap, Trip-Transit, or Spot Insurance
+Spike, Excess, Gap, Trip-Transit, and Spot Insurance

-These types of insurance cover nearly everything, and many are specially designed for higher-value loads, but costs can be very high – much higher than you actually need to cover your cargo.
-You will need to get a quote, which can be a long process.
-The claims processing time can be substantial, and again the Broker is put in a non-primary position in the event of a claim.
+Spike, Excess, Gap, Trip-Transit, and Spot Insurance cover nearly everything, and many are specifically designed for higher-value loads.
+The problem is that costs can be very high – much higher than you actually need to cover your cargo, and you will need to get a quote which can be a lengthy process.
+The claims processing time can be substantial, and again, the third-party logistics provider (broker) is in a non-primary position in the event of a claim.

-Cargo Insurance is a flat-rate, transactional “all risks” insurance for just $12 per load.
-It was created to help you remove the “is my load insured” question by having the broadest coverage terms in the industry, and doing it with one simple form.
-It takes only minutes to cover one or multiple loads by uploading an excel document to the gocargoshield.com website with a drag-and-drop option.
+Cargo Insurance is a flat-rate, transactional, “all risks” insurance for just $24 per load.
+It was created to help remove the “Is my load insured?” question by providing the broadest coverage terms in the industry and doing so with one simple form.
+It only takes minutes to cover one or multiple loads by uploading an Excel spreadsheet to our website and includes an easy drag-and-drop option.
 To simplify the process further, we recently added coverage as an option in the Truckstop.com load-posting process.
 Coverage is also available from within Truckstop.com’s TMS – ITS Dispatch!

 Cargo Insurance puts brokers in the primary position in the event of a claim.
-The Broker is in control of the claims process who as a team has a goal of processing your claim in 30 days or less.
+That means the broker is in control of the claims process and has a claims team with a goal of processing your claim within 30 days or less.

 When it comes to additional insurance coverage for your cargo, feel secure in a decision that makes sense for the loads you need moved and your business relationships.